mikewlange/CollapsableTableKit/README.md

 You may need to add a framework search path to your build settings that points at the carthage build folder.

-##Demo
-Try the Demo by running the 'Example' scheme.
-There are many other example implementations [here](https://github.com/rob-nash/CollapsableOptions)

 ## Usage
 1. Build a UITableView, either in code or from interface builder.
 2. Subclass UITableViewHeaderFooterView and conform to the RRNCollapsableSectionHeader Protocol.
 Create a nib for this subclass.